freesoul84/ExamSeatingArrange-website/README.md

 ![trial database](photos/trial_database.png)
 <br/>

-- add csv file according to your college student detail and subject detail in each sql table.(check format of students_detail.csv file in studenttable.sql and format of subject_detail.csv file in subjecttable.sql  in phpmyadmin
+- add csv file according to your college student detail(as I have created only sample student data here but in real project I had used data provided by my college) and subject detail in each sql table.(check format of studenttable.csv file in studenttable.sql and format of subjecttable.csv file in subjecttable.sql  in phpmyadmin.) upload this csv file to its respective table.

-*for example of adding student detail-*
+- admin username and password of exam seating arrangement site is :
+  **username**:user
+  **password**:user

+- after that you can Add exam seating arrangement accordingly